ericsu14/AGCraft/AGCraftPlugins/README.md

 ## Warp
 <b>Usage:</b>
-``/warp <tag> <location name>``
+``/warp <location name>``

 <b>Description</b>:\
-Instantlly teleports you to a named location.
+Instantly teleports you to a named location.
 Use /warp home to teleport yourself back to your bed spawn. \

 <b>Parameters:</b> \
-``tag`` - Specifies the type of location you want to warp to. \
 ``location name`` - the name of the location specified by `/setlocation` if the tag parameter is set to `location`.

 ### Instructions on using warp:
 Let's say that you built an awesome house in the middle of the village.
 Before using this command, you want to first <b>physically stand</b> in the spot you want to warp to in the future.

-Once you are standing on that spot, simply type ``/setlocation <name> private`` to register your new warp location to the database. ``/setlocation <name> private`` will take in your current coordinates and register it as a newly named warp location for you to use in the future.
+Once you are standing on that spot, simply type ``/setlocation <name>`` to register your new warp location to the database. ``/setlocation <name>`` will take in your current coordinates and register it as a newly named warp location for you to use in the future.

 Note that ``<name>`` could be anything; <b>it is entirely up to you on what you want to name your warp locations. </b> In addition, the ``private`` specifier after ``<name>`` ensures that the locations you set <i>can only be seen and accessed by you.</i>